isomerpages/mlaw-ablac/_faqs/9b-matters-to-be-considered-in-determining-compensation.md

 <br>
 The Appeals Board shall consider *only* the following matters in determining the amount of compensation for land acquired under the Act (<u>please note that the words underlined and in bold are applicable only in respect of land acquired after 7 July 2014</u>):

-  * **Matters to be considered in determining compensation**
+**Matters to be considered in determining compensation**
   <br>
-  **33.**—(1)  In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall take into consideration the following matters and no others: <br> <br>
+  **33.**— 1.
+In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall take into consideration the following matters and no others: <br> <br>
-   (*a*)  where the date of acquisition of the land is on or after 12th February 2007, the market value of the acquired land — <br> <br
+      * where the date of acquisition of the land is on or after 12th February 2007, the market value of the acquired land — <br> <br>
-      (i)   as at the date of the publication of the notification under section 3(1) if the notification is, within 6 months from the date of its publication, followed by a declaration made under section 5 in respect of the same land or part thereof; or <br>
+     * as at the date of the publication of the notification under section 3(1) if the notification is, within 6 months from the date of its publication, followed by a declaration made under section 5 in respect of the same land or part thereof; or <br>